lompy/lompy.github.io/_posts/2015-07-28-ruby-repl-from-scratch.md

     loop { puts "=> #{TOPLEVEL_BINDING.eval(read).inspect}" }

-I also added a `'* '` indicator of active read loop.
-Little test.
+I added a `*` indicator of the active read loop.
+Let's do a little test.

     $ ruby repl.rb
-    > class Foo
+    > class Test
-    *   def bar
+    *   def initialize(str)
-    *     'barbar'
+    *     @str = str
     *   end
+    *   def hello
+    *     puts "Hello, #{@str}"
     *   end
+    * end
-    => :bar
+    => :hello
-    > Foo.new.bar
+    > Test.new("reader").hello
+    Hello, reader
-    => "barbar"
+    => nil
-    > exit
+    >

-And this is just enough for me to be viable in scope of this post.
+And this is just enough for me to be viable.
 We have minimal viable REPL in ruby in less than 15 lines of code.
 Pretty impressive!

-## Beyond.
+## More.
+To make our REPL look more like IRB we can add things such as exception handling or auto indentation and syntax highlighting, but that is outside of the scope of this article.

+Thank you for your time!